kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-22-facebook-earnings-report.md

 >
 >---David Wehner, CFO of Facebook, Q4 2018 Earnings Call

-During Q4 earnings calls, you cant no notice the core message aside from securingy from Mark was focus on messaging and commerce and shopping on Instagram.
-What we dont know is how much time it will take before it start to be significant revenue contributor.

-> "In Instagram, one of the areas I'm most excited about this year is commerce and shopping.
-There's a lot of natural activity happening here, and this year I expect us to deliver some qualitatively new experiences around that."
->
->---David Wehner, CEO of Facebook, Q4 2018 Earnings Call

 ## How Does Facebook Spend Money?

 To make money, you have to spend money and Facebook is spending significantly more than last year.
 Total expenses increased by +51% (+$10.4bn).
-Two main reasons behind this growth are massive investments in data centers, technical infrastructure and enourmous growth in number of employees.
+Two main reasons behind this growth are massive investments in data centers, technical infrastructure and enormous growth in the number of employees.

 ### How much money and on what is Facebook spending